Andeweg01/bootstrap4challenge1/README.md

 The grid is added from bootstrap and styled as in video Core Components part 1.

-Next, some Bootstrap Core Components are added as in video Core Components part 2.
+Next, some Bootstrap Core Components are added as in video Core Components part 2 before moving to the javaScript components.